hashicorp/terraform-provider-awscc/docs/data-sources/omics_sequence_store.md

 - `arn` (String) The store's ARN.
 - `creation_time` (String) When the store was created.
 - `description` (String) A description for the store.
+- `fallback_location` (String) An S3 URI representing the bucket and folder to store failed read set uploads.
 - `name` (String) A name for the store.
 - `sequence_store_id` (String)
 - `sse_config` (Attributes) Server-side encryption (SSE) settings for a store. (see [below for nested schema](#nestedatt--sse_config))